Chaka Khan biography

 Early Singing Career

-Singer, songwriter.
-Born Yvette Marie Stevens on March 23, 1953, in Chicago, Illinois.
-Known for her powerful voice, her great volume of curly hair, and her charismatic stage presence, Chaka Khan first exploded on to the music scene in the 1970s.
+Chaka Khan was born Yvette Marie Stevens on March 23, 1953, in Chicago, Illinois.
+Known for her powerful voice, her great volume of curly hair, and her charismatic stage presence, Khan first exploded on to the music scene in the 1970s.
 She formed her first group, the Crystalettes, with her sister Yvonne when she was only 11 years old.
 Some of Khan's early musical heroines included Billie Holiday and Gladys Knight.
 The sisters later became involved in the Affro-Arts Theater and started another musical group known as The Shades of Black.

 In 1969, Khan became active in the black power movement, joining the Black Panther Party and working on the organization's free breakfast program for children.
 Around this time, she took on a new name: Chaka Adunne Aduffe Yemoja Hodarhi Karifi.
 She also said good-bye to her formal education, dropping out from high school.